Fact-checked by the onlinepaydaynews.com editorial team

 What Happens When You Miss an Installment Loan Payment?

 Missing even one payment triggers a cascade of consequences that most borrowers underestimate.
-Your lender reports the delinquency to the three major credit bureaus — Equifax, Experian, and TransUnion — after 30 days, and a single late payment can reduce a FICO score by 60 to 110 points depending on your starting credit profile.
+Your lender reports the delinquency to the three major credit bureaus, Equifax, Experian, and TransUnion, after 30 days, and a single late payment can reduce a FICO score by 60 to 110 points depending on your starting credit profile.

 Beyond the credit damage, late fees add up fast.
 Federal regulations allow lenders to charge fees, and many charge between $25 and $50 per missed payment, or a percentage of the overdue amount.
 If the loan enters default, the lender may send the account to collections, triggering additional fees and a second negative mark on your credit report.

-“Payment history is the single largest factor in your credit score, accounting for 35% of your FICO calculation.
-One missed installment loan payment can undo years of responsible borrowing behavior and take 12 to 24 months to fully recover from.”
+Payment history is the single largest factor in your FICO score, accounting for 35% of the total calculation, per FICO’s credit score education data.
+One missed installment loan payment can take 12 to 24 months to fully recover from, that recovery timeline is not hypothetical.
+It reflects real scoring behavior documented by the bureaus.

 Are Prepayment Penalties and Loan Rollovers Hiding in Your Contract?

-Yes — and failing to check for both is one of the most overlooked installment loan mistakes.
+Yes, and failing to check for both is one of the most overlooked installment loan mistakes.
 A prepayment penalty is a fee charged when you pay off your loan early.
 It sounds counterintuitive, but lenders rely on projected interest income, and early payoff cuts into that revenue.

 Not all states permit prepayment penalties on personal loans.
 The Federal Trade Commission’s consumer credit resources note that borrowers should read the payoff clause carefully before signing.
 Some penalties equal two to three months of interest, which can eliminate the savings from paying early.